docker-library/docs/redis/content.md

 There are several different persistence strategies to choose from.
 This one will save a snapshot of the DB every 60 seconds if at least 1 write operation was performed (it will also lead to more logs, so the `loglevel` option may be desirable).
 If persistence is enabled, data is stored in the `VOLUME /data`, which can be used with `--volumes-from some-volume-container` or `-v /docker/host/dir:/data` (see [docs.docker volumes](https://docs.docker.com/engine/tutorials/dockervolumes/)).

-For more about Redis Persistence, see [http://redis.io/topics/persistence](https://redis.io/docs/latest/operate/oss_and_stack/management/persistence/).
+For more about Redis persistence, see [the official Redis documentation](https://redis.io/docs/latest/operate/oss_and_stack/management/persistence/).

 ## Connecting via `redis-cli`